tk-notes/blog/tdd-functions-and-react-components/README.md

 We simply filter by the real estate status and return it.
 Great, the tests are passing, the bar is green!
 And the software is behaving, but we can make it better: step 3!

-What about extracting the anonimous function within the `filter` function and make the `'UNSAVED'` be represented by an enum?
+What about extracting the anonymous function within the `filter` function and make the `'UNSAVED'` be represented by an enum?

 ```javascript
 const STATUS = {